-A year ago, when Woodshop News last wrote about the poplar market, retail and wholesale dealers were enthusiastic about the amount of poplar they were selling, its escalating prices and their higher profit margin.
-Now it's pretty much a dead wood and prices have dropped significantly, to the point where there is little money to be made on the few sales that are made.
-All in all, it is a pretty dismal picture.
+A year ago, retail and wholesale dealers were enthusiastic about the amount of poplar they were selling, with its escalating prices and their higher profit margin.
+Now it's pretty much a dead wood.

 "We've seen the prices come back down," says Steve Wall, owner of Steve Wall Lumber in Mayodan, N.C.
 "It was a little bit hot several months ago, but the wholesale price has dropped on it.
 There are some good buys out there on poplar.
 We sell most of it as a secondary wood or a paint-grade wood."

-Yellow poplar grows from southern New England to Florida and west to Missouri, and is the state tree of Indiana, Kentucky and Tennessee.
+Yellow poplar (Liriodendron tulipifera) is usually referred to simply as poplar and is also known as tulip tree and tulip poplar.
+It grows from southern New England to Florida and west to Missouri and is the state tree of Indiana, Kentucky and Tennessee.
 Trees reach heights of 100'-150' and are often free of limbs up to 75'.
 Trunk diameters of 8' are common.
 Poplar is a fast grower and, for a hardwood, is soft and lightweight with a specific gravity of .42.

 The overwhelming attribute of poplar is that it takes paint extremely well.
 It is used extensively as a secondary wood and for all types of cabinetry, paint-grade doors, frames and trim, sashes, boxes, crates, baskets and shipping pallets.
 Poplar's sapwood is narrow and creamy-white; the heartwood is yellow to brown to greenish-brown.
 The wood's grain is straight with a fine-to-medium texture and poplar has very few knots.
 The wood can be stained to resemble walnut or cherry and it dries rapidly and glues well, but doesn't hold nails particularly well.